qubigo/qubigo.github.io/index.md

     </div>
 </div>

-# Score keeping & online fun
+# Online fun

-The Qubigo app can help you to keep the scores.

-It also features a timer, to make the gameplay more dynamic.
+With the Qubigo app you can challenge your friends anywhere, anytime.

 Leave your email and we let you know when the app is released.